Tactile and Touch Sensors

 What happens if a touch sensor malfunctions?

-In a safety-compliant AGV system, sensors are wired in a "fail-safe" configuration.
-If a wire is cut or a sensor fails, the circuit opens, mimicking a collision event.
-This triggers the robot to stop immediately and enter an error state, preventing operation without active safety systems.
+In a safety-compliant AGV system, sensors are wired in a "fail-safe" setup.
+If a wire gets cut or a sensor fails, the circuit opens up, acting just like a collision.
+This makes the robot stop dead in its tracks and shift into an error state, so it won't budge without its safety systems fully active.

 How does slip detection improve battery life?